pankaj-iitj/population-specific-reference-panel/README.md

 The joint calling will yield multi-sample VCF files in `vcf/` directory split over chromosomes.
 During the `GenotypeGVCFs` execution, we only included 22 autosomes while sex-chromosomes and mDNA were excluded. ***This step is computationally intensive and may take several days depending on file sizes and number of samples***.

 ### LD-block partitioning:
 The first step here is to convert the genotyped VCF files into PLINK binary (bed,bim,fam) files.
-The pipeline expects PLINK files to be sub-directories specified by each chromosome inside the `ld_blk/` directory.
+The pipeline expects PLINK files to be in the sub-directories specified by each chromosome inside the `plink_binary/` directory.
 To do this run the command below
 ```
 for n in {1..22}; do
-  mkdir -p ld_blk/chr$n
+  mkdir -p plink_binary/chr$n
-  plink2 --vcf vcf/chr$n.vcf --double-id --export ped --make-bed --out ld_blk/chr$n/chr$n
+  plink2 --vcf vcf/chr$n.vcf --double-id --export ped --make-bed --out plink_binary/chr$n/chr$n
 done
 ```
 ***Caution:*** It is quite common that during file conversion to plink binaries, allele swap happens.
 PLINK2 treats **minor allele as A1 and major allele as A2**.
 The current release of PLINK2 does not affect on `--keep-allele-order` flag as it handles A1/A2 alleles separately from **'reference allele'**.
 If you are still using PLINK1.9, use ``plink --keep-allele-order`` option to prevent allele swap.
 To check whether there had been allele swap or strand flipping we recommend using the commands beforehand: